 The visual impacts of the construction works, infrastructure and mining operations described in Section 3.3, will be mitigated through visual and landscape treatments in the form of screen planting, bunding, fencing, and light screens at strategic locations within and surrounding the MPO area.
-These landscape treatments will be designed to integrate with MPO's Rehabilitation Strategy to provide additional ecological benefits where possible and assist to minimise wind, dust, and noise emissions from the MPO.
+These landscape treatments will be designed with consideration of Part B, Condition B76 under Development Consent SSD 10418 and Schedule 2, Condition 45 of Development Consent DA 92/97 (until its surrender) visual management criteria.
+Further, the landscape treatments will be designed to integrate with MPO's Rehabilitation Strategy to provide additional ecological benefits where possible and assist to minimise wind, dust, and noise emissions from the MPO.

-Existing and proposed landscape treatments, in the form of screen planting and visual bunding, are presented on Figure 5, in conjunction with the provisional general arrangement of the MPO at 2025.
+Existing and proposed landscape treatments, in the form of screen planting and visual bunding, are presented on Figure 12, in conjunction with the provisional general arrangement of the MPO at 2047.
+Additional reasonable and feasible tree screening at key on-site locations will be provided on an asneeded basis throughout the life of the Project (Section 5.7).